HEP-FCC/FCCSW/Sim/doc/Geant4fullsim.md

     ~~~

 #### HCal example
-As an alternative, user can e.g. create a hadronic calorimeter using DD4hep and save the hits:
+Another example: user can create a hadronic calorimeter using DD4hep and save the hits:

 ~~~{.sh}
 ./run gaudirun.py Sim/SimG4Components/tests/geant_fullsim_hcal.py
 ~~~

 #### GDML example
 or create a detector using GDML.
 In this case, however, no sensitive detectors are predefined and user is responsible for their implementation.
-Preferable hit format is the one used by DD4hep (e.g. DD4hep::Simulation::Geant4CalorimeterHit), this way user may use the saving output utilities that are already provided.
+Preferable hit format is the one used by DD4hep (e.g. `DD4hep::Simulation::Geant4CalorimeterHit`), this way user may use the saving output utilities that are already provided.

 ~~~{.sh}
 ./run gaudirun.py Sim/SimG4Components/tests/geant_fullsim_gdml.py